Professional associations, reference sources, specialist libraries and websites

 The banking associations of Europe, the United States, Australia and Canada have joined forces to establish the IBF.
 It acts as a key international forum to address legislative, regulatory and other issues where there is a common interest and where it affects the banking industry globally.

-- International Cooperative Banking Association
+- European Cooperative Banking Association

 International development banks and organisations